St. John's in the Village

 St. John's in the Village (photo: ca. 1933, Library of Congress Digital Collection)

 St. John's in the Village, an Episcopal church, can trace its roots to the congregation of St. Jude's Free Episcopal Church, which was located until 1853 in what is now the Waverly Theatre.
-The church was reorganized as the St. John the Evangelist, and moved into the former Hammond (now 11th) Street Presbyterian Church in 1856.
-The stuccoed wooden Greek Revival building, which had an impressive Ionic-pillared portico, was erected in 1846, but was occupied three years later by Congregationalists, and in 1851 by Baptists, before the Episcopalians took possession in 1856.
+That society reorganized in 1856 as St. John the Evangelist Church and moved into the former Hammond (now 11th) Street Presbyterian Church.
+Erected in 1846, the stuccoed wooden Greek Revival building had a portico with Ionic pillars.
+Only three years later, the edifice was occupied by Congregationalists, and in 1851 by Baptists, before the Episcopalians took possession in 1856.
 In 1854, while the building was known as the South Baptist Church, a Greek Revival parish house was constructed.
 Gardens behind the houses and church created a midblock common known as St. John's Colony.

 Rieger Organ (1970) at St. John's in the Village Church - New York City (photo: Steven E. Lawson)